agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 Thus, AgileTs can't keep reference to the Selector and isn't able to rerender the subscribed UI-Component, whenever the Selector is created.
 To solve this problem the Collection provides a function called [`getSelectorWithReference()`](#getselectorwithreference) which returns a reference to the not existing Selector instead of `undefined`.
-This allows AgileTs to hold reference to the not existing Selector.

 :::